 - The offender makes the victim think they will die, get wounded, or be wrongfully restrained right away.

-- If the offender engages in any of the aforementioned behaviors while stealing, while attempting to steal while carrying stolen goods, or while attempting to transport stolen property.
+- If the offender engages in any of the aforementioned behaviours while stealing, while attempting to steal while carrying stolen goods, or while attempting to transport stolen property.

 - The theft is then referred to as “robbery.”